javaidiqbal11/Brain-Tumors-Segmentation-Classification/README.md

 - Experiment tracking & Monitoring
 - Multi-GPU training
 - MLOps tools integration such as MLflow
 - Parallel processing of the modles
+- Fine tuning the model parameters

 ## Acknowledgements